 Duration of tour: 7 full days, 6 nights

-*Order of days in itinerary may change if logistically necessary
+*Order of days in itinerary may change for weather or if logistically necessary

 ***For those looking for a longer tour, 0ptional additional nights available with lodging and local birding guides provided at the nearby beautiful Paraiso Caño Hondo Eco Lodge, named one of Forbe’s Magazine “Top 10 World’s Best Destinations for a Green Vacation”.
 Feel free to contact us for more details.

-Package Includes: Fully bilingual, certified nature and bird watching guides*, all meals (except dinners on day 5 and 7), Comfortable transportation, 2 person shared rooms (separate beds optional), lodging for 3 nights at a small comfortable hotel in Duverge near Puerto Escondido, 1 night at a comfortable birding lodge at Los Haitises, 1 night at a small comfortable hotel in Barahona, and 1 night in a comfortable hotel in the heart of the Colonial Zone of Santo Domingo, snacks and drinking Water at all times.
+Package Includes: Fully bilingual, certified nature and bird watching guides*, all meals (except dinners on day 5 and 7), comfortable transportation, 2 person shared rooms (separate beds optional) except if it is a one person tour, lodging for 2 nights at small comfortable seaside hotel near Barahona, 2 nights at a basic (but comfortable) accommodations in Duverge near Puerto Escondido, 1 night at a comfortable birding lodge at Los Haitises, and 1 night in a comfortable hotel in the heart of the Colonial Zone of Santo Domingo, snacks and drinking Water at all times.

 Pricing: